Project Testing Interface: Python¶

 While the use of wrapper scripts can sometimes be useful as a short term crutch to work around a specific temporary issues, it should be avoided because it creates a divergent experience between projects, and can mask real issues.

-If there are additional mandatory args needed for running a test suite they can be added before the posargs. (this way the end user experience is the same) For example:
+If there are additional mandatory arguments needed for running a test suite they can be added before the positional arguments, ensuring the end user experience remains the same.
+For example:

 stestr --test-path ./tests/unit run {posargs}